* Referendum was initiated by right-wing SVP party

 "He has an obligation to find a good solution, together with the other parties," the FDP said in a statement.

-(Additional reporting by Caroline Copley and Oliver Hirt in Zurich, Michelle Martin and Stephen Brown in Berlin, Alexandria Sage in Paris,; Editing by Noah Barkin)
+(Additional reporting by Caroline Copley, Rupert Pretterklieber, Oliver Hirt in Zurich, Adrian Croft, John O'Donnell in Brussels, Michelle Martin and Stephen Brown in Berlin; Writing by Noah Barkin; Editing by Peter Graff)